joaogardenberg-projects/node-react-boilerplate/frontend/README.md

 - If you want to edit translations, the files are inside the [locales](/frontend/src/config/i18n/locales) folder.

-- If you don't see what you want to translate there, update the files by opening a terminal and running:
+- Update the translation files by opening a terminal and running:

   ```
   $ docker-compose exec frontend npm run i18n:update
   ```

-- After changing anything in the translations files, you must compile the translations by running:
+- After changing anything in the translations files, you must compile them by running:

   ```
   $ docker-compose exec frontend npm run i18n:compile